 Families often create elaborate altars to honor the dead.
 Those altars (ofrendas) typically include food, such as the traditional pan de muerto.

 This sweet bread often features rolled shapes that represent bones and tears.
-Bakers then glaze and sprinkle the bread with sugar.
+Bakers then glaze and sprinkle the bread with sugar, I saw this bread from an amazing sandwich shop, is the best in town I recommend it.

 Pan de Muerto